 Note: You must log out of email and log back in for changes to take effect.

-Manage spam filter settings (advanced version only)
+Manage spam filter settings (classic, advanced version only)

 CenturyLink email contains a powerful spam filter to help you take control of your inbox.
 When a message is being received, it is either identified as spam, and discarded, or clean mail, and delivered to your inbox.